jakefish18/eljur-parser/README.md

 # eljur-parser
-Parser for eljur.ru written using Python.
+Parser for eljur written using Python